Creating 1,000 new school places in Leeds

 - Aiming to become an all-through primary and secondary school by 2023

-Our team of education experts are building the new Dixons Trinity school, providing an all-through primary and secondary school education for the community in the Leeds suburb of Chapeltown.
+Our team of education experts built Dixons Trinity Academy, providing an all-through primary and secondary school education for the community in the Leeds suburb of Chapeltown.

-Covering an area of 40,000 square metres, it will create a 'state of the art facility' which caters for 420 primary school pupils and 560 secondary school pupils.
+Covering an area of 40,000 square metres, this 'state of the art' facility caters for 420 primary school pupils and 560 secondary school pupils.

 Exemplar learning environment